dji-sdk/Onboard-SDK-Doc/source/application-development-guides/Mobile-OSDK.md

 ### STM32

-STM32 platform is in mobile commands mode by default.
-The supported commands are:
+STM32 platform responds to mobile commands by default. **When not in simulator mode, sending mobile commands will cause the motor to spin and drone to fly.
+Use with care!** The supported commands are:

 * Obtain Control
 * Release Control